AAnnan/Mega_dSMF/README.md

 3) launch setup.sh, you will be asked to input Guppy's latest version.
 You can check it here: https://community.nanoporetech.com/downloads/guppy/release_notes

 ## Usage
+Review carefully varSettings.sh and update variables according to your data.
 Run the scripts on the cluster in numerical order.
 Outputs will be in the same folder, Mega_dSMF.

 ## Output